prats0599/hindi-nlp/README.md

 3. [IITP Movie Reviews](https://github.com/AI4Bharat/indicnlp_corpus#publicly-available-classification-datasets) : Sentiment analysis corpus for movie reviews posted in Hindi.

+## Notebooks

+[nn-hindi](nn-hindi.ipynb): Contains code for Model 1 and ensembling.
+[nn-hindi-bwd](nn-hindi-bwd.ipynb): Code to train the models that predicts text backwards(Model 2).
+[bbc-hindi](bbc-hindi.ipynb): Same code as nn-hindi.ipynb, but just for the bbc-articles dataset.

 ## Results

   ### Language Model Perplexity(on validation dataset which is randomly split)